Hallsteinn Sigurðsson

-Hallsteinn Sigurðsson (born 1945) is an Icelandic sculptor and visual artist.
-He is noted for his Nordic god sculptures, some of which are located at the Laxá Power Station in the north central part of the country and are arranged in the facility’s tunnels and vaults.
-Some twenty five of his sculptures are exhibited in the Gufunes sculpture park in north-east Reykjavík.
+Hallsteinn Sigurðsson (born 1945) is an Icelandic sculptor.

+He is noted for his Nordic-god sculptures, some of which are located at the Laxá Power Station in the north central part of the country and are arranged in the facility’s tunnels and vaults.
+Some twenty-five of his sculptures are exhibited in the Gufunes sculpture park in north-east Reykjavík.

-Biography
+Early life and education

-Hallsteinn Sigurðsson was born in 1945 and studied at the School of Arts and Crafts in Iceland from 1963 to 1966, then went to the United Kingdom, where he studied sculpture at the Hornsey College of Art, London (1966–1967), Hammersmith College of Art, London (1967–1969) and the St. Martin’s School of Art, London (1969–1972).
-In London he was influenced by the work of Anthony Caro and other "New Generation" sculptors.
+Hallsteinn Sigurðsson was born in 1945 and studied at the School of Arts and Crafts in Iceland from 1963 to 1966, then went to the United Kingdom, where he studied sculpture at the Hornsey College of Art, London (1966–1967), Hammersmith College of Art, London (1967–1969) and the Saint Martin's School of Art, London (1969–1972).
+In London, he was influenced by the work of Anthony Caro and other "New Generation" sculptors.
 After completing his studies in London, he made study trips to Italy, Greece and the United States.